geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 the Mesa backend.

 ##### **Geohot** [[00:21:59](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1319)]
-So yeah, Chris is...
+So yeah, Chris is..
 He can listen, but he can't talk in the meeting.
 So I can kind of fill in for that.
 Yeah, I mean the Mesa backend looks good.
 I think we'll get it merged probably this week.
-Um...
-Yeah, I mean it's exciting that we'll have an open source uh...
+Um..
+Yeah, I mean it's exciting that we'll have an open source uh..
 QACOM backend.
-It's speed competitive uh... with the with the QACOM closed source one.
-Um... and I think maybe we can do a few small tweaks to it to get it to be better.
-But I think long term, the project here also is removing index... removing image from Dtypes.
+It's speed competitive uh.. with the with the QACOM closed source one.
+Um.. and I think maybe we can do a few small tweaks to it to get it to be better.
+But I think long term, the project here also is removing index.. removing image from Dtypes.
 Image should not be a Dtype.
-The only difference on... the only difference between image and buffer is the instruction that is used to do the load.
-Um... so there's no difference uh... even really on stores.
-Uh... there's no difference on anything except loads.
+The only difference on.. the only difference between image and buffer is the instruction that is used to do the load.
+Um.. so there's no difference uh.. even really on stores.
+Uh.. there's no difference on anything except loads.
 Because if you use the image instruction to do the load, there is a texture cache.
 And that texture cache is twice as fast as any other memory-ish looking thing on the QACOM GPU.
-Um... so that's why we have to use it.
-But it's really just a...
-It's really just... instead of having a load4 instruction, you use the texture sample for.
-Um... and texture sample also gives you this added benefit of doing... it's two-dimensional, so it does this added benefit of doing this... doing the... the indexing math for two dimensions, and it also deals with overflows for you.
+Um.. so that's why we have to use it.
+But it's really just a..
+It's really just.. instead of having a load4 instruction, you use the texture sample for.
+Um.. and texture sample also gives you this added benefit of doing.. it's two-dimensional, so it does this added benefit of doing this.. doing the.. the indexing math for two dimensions, and it also deals with overflows for you.
 But again, these are all optimizations that can be applied right at the end.
-These are not optimizations that have anything to do with what you have in the I think the potential blocker might be...
+These are not optimizations that have anything to do with what you have in the I think the potential blocker might be..

 ##### **Chenyu** [[00:24:08](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1448)]
 We have many places that try to maintain the image as a solid image, otherwise some other optimization would break it, without where there's a more later optimization that can make it fast.

 ##### **Geohot** [[00:24:22](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1462)]
 Yeah, so we probably have to do it before things like simplify-valid and those kind of things.
-Um... but regardless of, like, where we do it, at least it doesn't have to be in tensor.py.
+Um.. but regardless of, like, where we do it, at least it doesn't have to be in tensor.py.
 Even if we do it as, like, a pretty early rewrite.
-Like, even if we do it...
+Like, even if we do it..
 I mean, probably the right place to do it is, like, post-range.
 Like, when you do the upcast, call it, like, image-upcast or something.

 ##### **Chenyu** [[00:24:43](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1483)]
 Oh, you mean those pad2, 4, then do a image-conf thing should be removed?

 ##### **Geohot** [[00:24:50](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1490)]
 Uh, so all the pad2s will stay, just the dtype will go away.
 Like, the image-conf function in tensor will stay, because the image-conf function in tensor is actually doing two things.
 And the other thing is an optimization we should work on as well, but it's doing the image dtype.
 It's also swizzling the data.
 So, this was the biggest improvement on all the DSP stuff.
 The whole trick to the DSP is basically putting the data in a format that the DSP can read very quickly.
 So, like, imagine any time you have, like, a global store and a global load.
 As long as you permute both sides of that, it's equivalent.
-So, that's what the image-conf and image-gem code in tensor.py is doing.
+So, that's what the image-conf and image-GEMM code in tensor.py is doing.
 So, we would leave it for that purpose.
-But all the places that we use dtypes. .image
+But all the places that we use dtypes. image

 ##### **Chenyu** [[00:25:42](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1542)]
 we can change basically make image equals to one.